-2.3.5.8 Required Dive Skills and Drills
+2.3.6.8 Required Dive Skills and Drills

 - a.
 Demonstrate a safe and responsible demeanor throughout all training. - b.
 Demonstrate proficiency in underwater communication. - c.
-Demonstrate basic proficiency in managing a closed-circuit rebreather configuration. - d.
-Demonstrate reasonable proficiency with the use of the closed-circuit rebreather during ascents, descents, and bottom phase of the dive. - e.
+Demonstrate proficiency in managing a closed-circuit rebreather configuration. - d.
+Demonstrate proficiency with the use of the rebreather during ascents, descents, and diving. - e.
 Demonstrate good buoyancy and trim, i.e., approximate reference is a maximum of 20 degrees off horizontal while remaining within 3 ft/1 m of a target depth. - f.
 Must be able to swim at least 500 yds/450 m in less than 14 minutes without stopping.
 This test should be conducted in a swimsuit and, where necessary, appropriate thermal protection. - g.
 Must be able to swim a distance of at least 60 ft/18 m on a breath hold while submerged. - h.
-Demonstrate the ability to manage a flooded closed-circuit rebreather while discharging excess water. - i.
-Demonstrate the ability to diagnose and correctly respond to simulated closed-circuit rebreather problems. - j.
-Demonstrate the ability to switch and maintain desired $pO_2$ setpoints electronically through a dive. - k.
-Demonstrate the ability to switch and maintain desired $pO_2$ setpoints manually through a dive.
+Demonstrate ability to manage gas failures, including valve manipulation, out-of-gas scenarios, and regulator switching as appropriate. - i.
+Demonstrate the ability to manage a flooded closed-circuit rebreather while discharging excess water. - j.
+Demonstrate the ability to diagnose and correctly respond to simulated rebreather problems. - k.
+Demonstrate the ability to switch and maintain desired pO2 setpoints manually throughout a dive.

-- I. Demonstrate effective valve management. - m.
-Demonstrate proficiency in safe diving procedures, including assembly and setup; rebreather pre-dive checklist; rebreather on-site checklist; CHAOS critical control checks and 5-minute pre-breathe; GUE-EDGE; flow check; in-water activity; and post-dive assessment, breakdown, and maintenance. - n.
-Efficiently and comfortably demonstrate how to donate gas to an out-of-gas diver while using the closed-circuit rebreather. - o.
-Be able to comfortably demonstrate use, manipulation, and failure management of the gas addition systems supplying the rebreather. - p.
+- I. Demonstrate effective ability to connect and use off-board O2 or diluent gas. - m.
+Demonstrate effective ability to dive the rebreather in semi-closed mode. - n.
+Demonstrate proficiency in removing, rotating, and re-attaching stage cylinders while hovering horizontally. - o.
+Demonstrate the ability to comfortably switch gases while maintaining good trim and neutral buoyancy. - p.
+Demonstrate proficiency in safe diving procedures, including assembly and setup; rebreather pre-dive checklist; rebreather on-site checklist; CHAOS critical control checks and 5-minute pre-breathe; GUE-EDGE; flow check; in-water activity; and post-dive assessment, breakdown, and maintenance. - q.
+Efficiently and comfortably demonstrate how to donate gas to an out-of-gas diver while using the rebreather. - r.
+Be able to comfortably demonstrate use, manipulation, and failure management of the gas addition systems supplying the rebreather. - s.
 Demonstrate awareness of a team member's closed-circuit rebreather function and an overall concern for safety, responding quickly to visual or audible indications and dive partner needs during diving and failures.

-2.3.5.9 Equipment Requirements
+2.3.6.9 Equipment Requirements